 Mecosta-Osceola Career Center students are honored for academic achievements in their program areas with honor cords.
 The cords are recognized by all sending high schools as part of the high school commencement dress.
-To receive honor cords, students must earn a 3.0 cumulative GPA and at least an 88.00% average Career Readiness Grade.
+To receive honor cords, students must be a on track to earn their High School Diploma, with a 3.0 cumulative GPA from their Career Center program and at least an 88.00% with their Career Readiness Grade.
 Honor cord recipients are invited to attend a Career Center awards celebration in the spring of the school year, as well as being acknowledged at their home school graduation or awards ceremony.
 MOCC staff believe students should be acknowledged for outstanding excellence and welcome the opportunity to recognize those who meet the honor cord criteria.